The short version

 When AI tools went from interesting to genuinely useful, I started using them the same way I approach any operational problem: what's the job to be done, and what's the most direct path to doing it well?

-Project Short Circuit is a record of that.
-Real projects I've actually completed, built with AI.
-A newsletter I write every week.
-Skills I'm developing, documented honestly — including the parts that didn't work.
+Project Short Circuit is a record of that work.
+Real projects I've completed, built with AI.
+A newsletter where I write up what I'm learning.
+Skills I'm developing in public — including the parts that didn't work.
 I'm not an AI engineer or a data scientist.
 I'm a strategist who found a tool that changes how work gets done, and I'm figuring out exactly how far it goes.

 If you're curious about any of the projects, they're all here.